billwear/billwear.github.io/demo/index.md

 Finally, a massive shout-out to [U.S. Graphics Company](https://x.com/usgraphics) for all the inspiration.

-UNIX is a registered trademark of the Open Group
+UNIX is a registered trademark of The Open Group